adambard/learnxinyminutes-docs/objective-c.html.markdown

       //           "2,"
       //           "3,"

-    // Object for statement.
+    // Object for loop statement.
 Can be used with any Objective-C object type. for (id item in values) {
-        NSLog(@"%@", item);
+        NSLog(@"%@,", item);
     } // => prints "0,"
       //           "1,"
       //           "2,"